SparklyUnicorn621/SparklyUnicorn621.github.io/_posts/2025-12-10-Final-Project-Report.md

 ### 2. BUY CHALK.
 Seriously, just buy chalk.

-I had taken my fabric chalk to campus with me, so when I started tracing and cutting out the pieces over thanksgiving, I used this blue pen/marker instead.
+I had taken my fabric chalk to campus with me, so when I started tracing and cutting out the pieces at home over thanksgiving, I used this blue pen/marker instead.
 Big mistake.
 My fingers were stained blue for DAYS.
 Every time I touched the outlines to sew the seams together—even days later—my fingers kept getting stained blue all over again.
 Fabric chalk works really well and doesn't turn you into a Smurf.
 Learn from my mistakes.

 ### 3. Double check your velcro placement BEFORE sewing it down.